kamdem-arielle/devops_roadmap/devops_projects/Complete-Java-Stack-Nginx-Tomcat-MySQL-RabbitMQ-Memcached.md

 # 🚀Complete Java Stack Setup with Nginx, Tomcat, MySQL, RabbitMQ, and Memcached

-This guide is designed for beginners who are new to DevOps and want to learn by building a real-world application stack.It provides a detailed walkthrough for setting up a complete Java application stack using multiple virtual machines (VMs).
+This guide is designed for beginners who are new to DevOps and want to learn by building a real-world application stack.It provides a detailed walkthrough for setting up a complete Java application stack using multiple virtual machines (VMs).By the end, you'll have a fully working system with:

+- 🌐 **Nginx** as your web gateway
+- 🚀 **Tomcat** serving blazing-fast Java apps
+- 🗃️ **MySQL** handling data like a champ
+- ⚡ **Memcached** supercharging performance
+- 🐇 **RabbitMQ** managing messages smoothly

 ```mermaid
 graph TD